 The student account will be adjusted if tuition and fees are not established at the time of registration.

-Subpart B: Payment Plans.
-LSC shall provide payment plans for students, permitting them to pay their tuition and fees after the due date, provided the minimum first payment amount is paid as defined in LSC Procedure 5.12.0.
-The College shall assess a payment plan fee to cover the costs of processing payments consistent with this policy.
+LSC shall provide payment plans for students, permitting them to pay their tuition and fees after the due date, provided the minimum first payment amount is paid as defined in LSC Procedure 5.12.0 Tuition and Fee Due Dates, Refunds, Withdrawals, and Waivers.
+The college shall assess a payment plan fee to cover the costs of processing payments consistent with this policy.

 If a student is financially obligated for a dropped class, the student may petition the college to apply the amount of the tuition and/or fees for the dropped class to the cost of an added class for the current term.